DylanTombs/Notes/Interview Prep/Hireview IB.md

 ## Tell me about a time you had to learn something new quickly.

 During my internship at Collaborative Conveyancing, I was asked to support an LLM project by designing Python pipelines for legal email data.
-At the time, I had limited experience with NLP in legal contexts.
+At the time, I had limited experience with NLP.
 I quickly researched preprocessing techniques, built regex-driven cleaning functions, and adapted them for large-scale datasets of over 10,000 emails.
 Within weeks, I had a working pipeline that improved data quality for client demos.
 This showed me how I can pick up new concepts rapidly and apply them in a practical, results-focused way.

 ---